Obituaries for the week of May 24, 2017

 Mrs. Criswell is survived by her husband, Billy Ray Criswell of Walnut Hill; one son, Colton Ray Criswell of Walnut Hill; two daughters, Karlee Nicole Criswell and Chloe Faith Criswell both of Walnut Hill; parents, John and Patsy Fillingim of Jay, Fla.; mother and father-in-law, Billy and Janie Criswell of McDavid, Fla.; one brother, Arron Fillingim of Jay; two sisters-in-law, Marsha and Kenny Maher of Byrneville, Fla. and Michelle and Keith Peebles of McDavid,; maternal grandmother, Irene Joyner; paternal grandmother, Louise Dockens and a special in the time of need niece, Jessica Wilson.

-Funeral services will be held Friday, May 19, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Rick Maharrey and Rev. Josh Long officiating.
-Burial will follow at Christian Home Cemetery.
+Funeral services were held Friday, May 19, 2017 at 11 a.m. at Petty-Eastside Chapel Funeral Home with Rev. Rick Maharrey and Rev. Josh Long officiating.
+Burial followed at Christian Home Cemetery.

-The family will receive friends Thursday, May 18, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Thursday, May 18, 2017 from 6 to 8 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Kipp Nowling, Cameron Fillingim, Michael Boyd, Michael Fillingim, Kenny Maher and Keith Peebles.
+Pallbearers were Kipp Nowling, Cameron Fillingim, Michael Boyd, Michael Fillingim, Kenny Maher and Keith Peebles.

-Honorary pallbearers will be Roger Nowling, Blake Barnes, Tommy McCrory, Brandon Wilson, Walter Brown, Jason Mobley, Willie Nisewonger and Jim Rogers.
+Honorary pallbearers were Roger Nowling, Blake Barnes, Tommy McCrory, Brandon Wilson, Walter Brown, Jason Mobley, Willie Nisewonger and Jim Rogers.

 Flowers will be accepted or memorial contributions may be made to the First National Bank of Atmore.